On This Page |

 else: continue

-Running through that workflow, I managed to re-create some Modular Multiplication Graphs featuring cardiods!
+Running through that workflow, I managed to recreate some Modular Multiplication Graphs featuring cardioids!

-If you're interested in the math underlying these Modular Multiplication Graphs, I would definitely recommend checking out this fun Mathologer video.
+If you're interested in the math behind these Modular Multiplication Graphs, I recommend checking out a fun Mathologer video on the topic.
 From there, you can work your way up to Simon Plouffe's original paper along with his other works.